gtk-rs/lgpl-docs/gtk/vendor.md

 set, GTK+ computes the focus chain based on the positions of the children.
 In that case, GTK+ stores `None` in `focusable_widgets` and returns `false`.

+# Deprecated since 3.24

+For overriding focus behavior, use the `WidgetClass`::focus signal.
 ## `focusable_widgets`
 location
  to store the focus chain of the